ALL

 Self-care

 Grief takes energy.
-Forgive and be kind to yourself when you can’t do the things you think you should do.
-In the beginning, you may use all your energy just to get through the day, especially if you have to care for others, deal with issues in your life, or make arrangements after the death.
+Be kind to yourself when you can’t do the things you think you should do.
+At first, it might take all your energy to get through the day, especially if you have to care for others, deal with issues in your life, or make arrangements after the death.

 Here are some tips for taking care of yourself: